mtvbrianking/laravel-airtel-money/README.md

 5. **Set disbursement PIN**: optional for collections.

 6. **Set collection callback**: you can set an endpoint to where your callbacks should be set.
-   Optionally, you can enable authentication for it.
+   Optionally, you can enable Authorization for it.

 **Statuses**